ErrorPro/ripster/README.md

     build first-grade releases.
 Finest tool at current time but not simplest.
   * [Forever](https://github.com/foreverjs/forever) is used to restart backend server when code is changed by developer.
 Hot reload everywhere!
+* Internal technologies:
+  * Currently I'm developing lightweight clone of Relay that was introduced by Facebook.
+The only reason why I'm doing this that I can't wait for public release of Relay.
+All my API is based on a little pieces of currently available information and I'm sure my clone will be replaced by original in future.

 I believe that best Developer Experience leads us to best User Experience.